stadelmanma/netl-ap-map-flow/README.rst

 3. Shift + right click in the directory you want to install the AP_MAP_FLOW package and open a command window.
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`
     B. Run the command :code:`cd netl-AP_MAP_FLOW`
-    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the ApertureMapModelTools package to the installed version of python
+    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the apmapflow package to the installed version of python

 Windows with Babun
 ~~~~~~~~~~~~~~~~~~